 There is a scene early on in Noah that greatly encapsulates Darren Aronofsky’s approach in the telling of the famed parable from Genesis.
 The scene depicts Noah and his family walking through a blackened and brownish ash landscape that is as vast and wide as the eye can see.
 Aronofsky’s use of handheld camera reveals a minimal sum of dead humans that Noah speculates got scavenged and killed after settling.
-It is a scene that cements Aronofsky’s humanist interest in the story of Noah’s Ark.
+It’s a scene that cements Aronofsky’s humanist interest in the story of Noah’s Ark.

 Aronofsky’s direction of the film is very interesting, particularly with his interplay between the epic and the intimate scenes.
 There are moments when Aronofsky lets the landscapes and grand vistas rule in an almost Leanian way, additionally showcasing how scarce, and small human beings are in these moments.
-Then there are moments when man looks so big that Noah’s beliefs are justified in how they have affected the Earth.
-However it some of the abstract scenes that cement Aronofsky as one of cinema’s best visualise working today, be it some of the terrifying dream sequences or the scenes that look like a beautifully conceived and presented oil paintings.
+Then there are instances when man looks so big that Noah’s beliefs are justified in how they have affected the Earth.
+However, the abstract scenes cement Aronofsky as one of the cinema’s best visualists working today, be it some of the terrifying dream sequences or the scenes that look like a beautifully conceived and presented oil paintings.

 Elsewhere, Russell Crowe’s performance is noteworthy for its subtlety and power.
-The former present in some of Crowe`s early scenes when learning about his task and the latter showcased in the scenes on the ark when he is telling his family about his current beliefs.
+The former is present in some of Crowe`s early scenes when he is learning about his task and the latter is showcased in the scenes on the ark when he is telling his family about his current beliefs.
 Clint Mansell’s score is magnificent in its unfolding depth and ability to combine many different genres of music including ambient, classical and electric.
 It is a great piece of work that proves that the Aronofsky/Mansell collaboration is still fruitful.